johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2021-12-12-open-graph-sharing-previews-guide/index.md

 hide_table_of_contents: false
 ---

 The Open Graph protocol has become the standard mechanism for sharing rich content on the web.
-This post looks at what implementing Open Graph tags for sharable previews (often called social media previews) looks like, the tools you can use and also an examines the different platform rendering issue.
+This post looks at what implementing Open Graph tags for sharable previews (often called social media previews) looks like, the tools you can use and also examines the different platform rendering issue.

 ![title image reading "Open Graph: a guide to sharable social media previews" with the open graph logo and screenshots of twitter shared cards](title-image.png)

+## Updated: 26 November 2022

+I've updated this post to advise on image types to favour.

 ## Open Graph protocol and sharing